-1 See ISCR Case No. 11-05365 at 3 (App.
+&lt;sup>2 See ISCR Case No. 11-05365 at 3 (App.
 Bd.
 May 1, 2012).

-- (c) the person has received or is receiving counseling for the problem and/or there are clear indications that the problem is being resolved or is under control; and - (d) the individual initiated a good-faith effort to repay overdue creditors or otherwise resolve debts.
+- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances; - (c) the person has received or is receiving counseling for the problem and/or there are clear indications that the problem is being resolved or is under control; and - (d) the individual initiated a good-faith effort to repay overdue creditors or otherwise resolve debts.

-There is insufficient evidence to establish any of the above mitigating conditions.
-Applicant failed to demonstrate that her financial problems are unlikely to continue or recur, or that her reliability and trustworthiness is not in question.
-AG \P 20(a) does not apply.

-Applicant provided some evidence that her financial problems arose as a consequence of medical problems and a period of unemployment.
-However, she also acknowledged that gambling and ignorance of tax liability contributed to her delinquent debts, which were circumstances within her control.
-She did not submit evidence that she responsibly attempted to manage the debts under all circumstances.
-Hence, the evidence establishes minimal mitigation under AG ¶ 20(b).
+There is insufficient evidence to establish mitigation under any of the above mitigating conditions.
+Applicant failed to demonstrate that her ongoing delinquent student loans are unlikely to continue or recur, or that her reliability and trustworthiness is not in question.
+AG $\P$ 20(a) does not apply.
+She provided some evidence that her financial delinquencies may have occurred as the result of a period of unemployment over several years, which may have been a circumstance beyond her control.
+She did not present evidence that she attempted to manage her debts and student loans during those times.
+Thus, the evidence establishes minimal mitigation under AG $\P$ 20(b).

-Applicant did not provide evidence that she participated in credit or financial counseling, established a budget, or developed a plan to manage the debts.
-There are no indications that the unresolved financial problems are under control.
-AG \P 20(c) does not apply.
-She did not submit evidence that she made a good-faith effort to resolve any of the debts.
-AG \P 20(d) does not apply.
+Applicant did not provide evidence that she participated in credit or financial counseling beyond the mandatory counseling required for filing bankruptcy, or that she developed a reliable plan to resolve the debts.
+Rather, the record indicates that she does not have the ability to address her debts.
+AG $\P$ 20(c) does not apply.
+She did not submit evidence that she made a good-faith effort to resolve debts or student loans before filing Chapter 7 bankruptcy, or subsequent to the discharge of debts through the proceeding in 2015.
+AG $\P$ 20(d) does not apply.